jakobzhao/geog4572/labs/lab03/readme.md

 ### 3.2 Apply the color palette

 Next, develop a function that will set the style option of  `L.geoJson.ajax()` object.
 We name this function `style` and it can accept a GeoJson feature.
-Having the feature loaded, this function sets the `fillColor` property with `setColor` function as well as an input value - `feature.properties.CN_CNT`.
+Having the feature loaded, this function sets the `fillColor` property with `setColor` function as well as an input value - `feature.properties.CT_CNT`.
 Then, we add the following code snippet in the `script` element.

 ```js
 // 7.
 Set style function that sets fill color.md property equal to cell tower density